2014 United States House of Representatives elections in New Hampshire: District 2

 The 2nd district covers the western and northern parts of the state and includes the cities of Nashua and Concord.
-The incumbent is Democrat Ann McLane Kuster, who has represented the district since 2013.
+The incumbent Democrat Ann McLane Kuster, who has represented the district since 2013, ran for re-election.
 She was elected with 50% of the vote in 2012, defeating Republican incumbent Charles Bass, and the district has a PVI of D+3.